- Gary A. Van Cleve

 Gary A. Van Cleve is a seasoned trial attorney and an appellate advocate handling a full range of real estate-related litigation.
 Gary focuses on representing property owners in: (1) condemnation actions where either the government or a utility company takes private property for a public use through its power of eminent domain, (2) land use disputes with local governments typically involving zoning or permitting issues, and (3) property tax appeals.
 Gary is the chair of Larkin Hoffman’s real estate litigation practice group.

-- Inverse Condemnation Claim.
-Won summary judgment in December 2015 on an inverse condemnation claim in which the court held that the loss of the client’s highway access was a compensable taking of a property right and ordered MnDOT to commence condemnation proceedings to determine the just compensation that must be paid to the client for the loss of access.
+Inverse Condemnation Claims.
+Won summary judgment in two separate inverse condemnation actions where the court held that the loss of the client’s highway access was a compensable taking of a property right and ordered MnDOT to commence condemnation proceedings to determine the just compensation that must be paid to the client for the loss of access.

 View All Related Experience